-Each PMD has a list of capabilities, including algorithms listed in enum rte_comp_algorithm and its associated feature flag and sliding window range in log base 2 value.
-Sliding window tells the minimum and maximum size of lookup window that algorithm uses to find duplicates.
+Each PMD has a list of capabilities, including algorithms listed in the enum rte_comp_algorithm, its associated feature flag, and sliding window range in log base 2 value.
+The sliding window range defines the minimum and maximum size of a lookup window that an algorithm uses to find duplicates.

 Each Compression poll mode driver defines its array of capabilities for each algorithm it supports.
-See PMD implementation for capability initialization.
+See the PMD implementation for capability initialization.

-PMD capability and features are discovered via rte_compressdev_info_get function.
+PMD capability and features are discovered via the rte_compressdev_info_get function.